Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Calories: 259.6 kcal/cup

-If you have a corgi, you know how adorable and intelligent these dogs are, and you realize they make great companions that liven up your life.
-Because you love your corgi, you want to give them the best dog food possible.
-While each dog is an individual, and not all dog foods work for all dogs, we think the 1st best overall dog food for corgis is from The Farmer’s Dog.
+If you have a Corgi, you know how adorable and intelligent these dogs are, and you realize they make great companions that liven up your life.
+Because you love your Corgi, you want to give them the best dog food possible.
+While each dog is an individual, and not all dog foods work for all dogs, we think the best overall dog food for Corgis is from The Farmer’s Dog.

 If you want to give your corgi high-quality meals and trust it’s getting adequate nutrition, The Farmer’s Dog provides dog food you’ll love.
-The Farmer’s Dog meals are cooked slowly, and they’re made with fresh ingredients such as human-grade meat and vegetables.
+The Farmer’s Dog meals are cooked slowly and made with fresh ingredients such as human-grade meat and vegetables.
 The Farmer’s Dog is a meal kit service, and the meals can be customized to your dog’s life stage and are sent directly to your door.
-Another advantage of using the Farmer’s Dog is that the recipes were developed by vets.
+Another advantage of using the Farmer’s Dog is that vets developed the recipes.

 However, not everyone will want to have a subscription service for their dog food.
-It can be a bit on the expensive side, and you’ll still want to consult your vet before making changes to your corgi’s diet.
+It can be expensive, and you’ll still want to consult your vet before making changes to your Corgi’s diet.

 Pros